|

 handy option especially for all round objects, like pillars, barrels or

-spheres.
 After selecting the smoothed surfaces with polygroup (for instance,

 the sides of a barrel), right-click the polygroup name in the hierarchy